sagemath/trac_to_gh/Issue 5336.md

 # Issue 5336: make the live documentation in the notebook work with Sphinx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5336

 Original creator: mhansen